-The shoulder is a joint with a lot of mobility and susceptible to injuries in sports because of its anatomy and because its static and dynamic components are taken to the functional and structural limit.
+The shoulder is a joint with a lot of mobility and susceptible to injuries due to its anatomy and because its static / dynamic components taken to the functional and structural limit.

-During competitive sport, the athlete's shoulder is often subjected to extreme forces and tensions, especially during sports involving repetitive throwing activities or above the head.
+During competitive sport, the athlete's shoulder is often subjected to extreme forces and tension, especially during sports involving repetitive throwing activities or above the head.

 The frequency of injuries depends on the age of the athlete and the level of competition.
 Athletes can suffer muscle, ligament, capsular and neurovascular injuries.

-The throwing athlete has a certain degree of hyperlaxity or softening of the anterior capsule and a contracture of the posterior capsule at the articular level, which are required to perform this type of movement with the arm above the head.
+A throwing athlete has a certain degree of hyperlaxity or softening of the anterior capsule and a contracture of the posterior capsule at the articular level, that are required to perform this type of movement with the arm above the head.

 The structures that we can find involved in these lesions are: the clavicle, the acromioclavicular joint, the acromion, the rotator cuff and the glenohumeral joint with its dynamic and static stabilisers.

 To perform all these normal functions, the shoulder complex requires the coordination of the movement of five joints, of which three are anatomic: Glenohumeral, acromioclavicular and sternoclavicular, and two are physiological: subacromial and scapulothoracic.